MayyadahShehadeh/reading-notes/README.md

 &nbsp;
-## Hi :wave: , My name is Mayyadah Shehadeh i'm 22 Years old, I have BA in Managament Information Systems from Al-Balqa Applied University and my passion in programming.
+## Hi :wave: , My name is Mayyadah Shehadeh i'm 22 Years old, I have BA in Managament Information Systems from Al-Balqa Applied University and my passion is in programming. :two_hearts:

 --------------------------------------

-# This is reading and summarizing the books and notes Website in GitHub:
+# This is reading and summarizing the books and notes Websites in GitHub: